 We are a development stage company and have incurred losses since our formation.
-As of December 31, 2017 and March 31, 2018, we have an accumulated total deficit of approximately \$173.0 million and \$177.7 million, respectively.
-For the fiscal years ended December 31, 2017 and 2016 and the three months ended March 31, 2018, we had a net loss attributable to common stockholders of approximately \$24.9 million, \$39.2 million and \$4.8 million, respectively.
+As of December 31, 2017, we have an accumulated total deficit of approximately \$173.0 million.
+For the fiscal years ended December 31, 2017 and 2016, we had a net loss attributable to common stockholders of approximately \$24.9 million and \$39.2 million, respectively.
 To date, we have experienced negative cash flow from development of our product candidate PCM-075 and our cell-free molecular diagnostic technology.
 We have generated limited revenue from operations, and we expect to incur substantial net losses for the foreseeable future as we seek to further develop and commercialize PCM-075 and our cell-free molecular diagnostic technology.
 We cannot predict the extent of these future net losses, or when we may attain profitability, if at all.
 If we are unable to generate significant revenue from PCM-075 and our cell-free molecular diagnostic technology or attain profitability, we will not be able to sustain operations.

 Because of the numerous risks and uncertainties associated with developing and commercializing PCM-075 and our cell-free molecular diagnostic technology and tests, we are unable to predict the extent of any future losses or when we will attain profitability, if ever.
-We may never become profitable and you may never receive a return on an investment in our securities.
-An investor in our securities must carefully consider the substantial challenges, risks and uncertainties inherent in the attempted development and commercialization of PCM-075 and tests in the medical diagnostic industry.
+We may never become profitable and you may never receive a return on an investment in our common stock.
+An investor in our common stock must carefully consider the substantial challenges, risks and uncertainties inherent in the attempted development and commercialization of PCM-075 and tests in the medical diagnostic industry.
 We may never successfully commercialize PCM-075 and our cell-free molecular diagnostic technology or any future tests we may develop, and our business may not be successful.